oilogger/oilogger.github.io/_posts/2016-10-16-the-marked-man.markdown

 Fresh off their successful campaign of running Nail Yakupov out of town and destroying the team's potential return in the process, they've been desparately searching for their next target for the past week.

-All it took was a few penalties, and they smell blood.
+All it took was a few penalties last game, and they smelled blood.

+It started before the game even started...

+<blockquote class="twitter-tweet" data-lang="en-gb"><p lang="en" dir="ltr">Benoit Pouliot gets through the pre-game warmup without taking a minor.</p>&mdash; Rob Tychkowski (@Sun_Tychkowski) <a href="https://twitter.com/Sun_Tychkowski/status/787788103431749632">16 October 2016</a></blockquote>

+Then Pouliot took another penalty, and they pounced.

 <blockquote class="twitter-tweet" data-lang="en-gb"><p lang="en" dir="ltr">OK, 5 minor penalties in 6 1/2 periods for Pouliot this year.
 This has to stop, right?</p>&mdash; Jim Matheson (@NHLbyMatty) <a href="https://twitter.com/NHLbyMatty/status/787797357182144512">16 October 2016</a></blockquote>